barricadeio/docs/content/using-barricade/42-close-account.md

 +++
-title = "Close Account"
+title = "Closing an Account"
-description = "How to close your account" weight = "31"
+description = "How to close your account" weight = "42"

 tags = ["account", "close"]
 section = "using-barricade"